The Indianapolis Garden Club

 CONNER PRAIRIE

 The IGC has participated in several significant projects at Conner Prairie’s “living history museum.”
 Most recently, the IGC supported the garden at the “Promised Land as Proven Ground” exhibit.
 This permanent exhibit showcases the experience of African American Settlers who moved to Indiana as early as 1817.
-The IGC helped fund a garden in the exhibit area that educates visitors about the foods that the Settlers used in their cuisine such as okra, hot peppers, sweet potatoes, black-eyed peans, watermelon, lavender, rosemary and thyme.
+The IGC helped fund a garden in the exhibit area that educates visitors about the foods that the Settlers used in their cuisine such as okra, hot peppers, sweet potatoes, black-eyed peas, watermelon, lavender, rosemary and thyme.
 The garden was tended and harvested this year and the exhibit will fully open in Spring of 2024.
 Previous grants were given for restoration of the Conner Prairie Wetlands, native plant landscaping at Conner House, and the iconic “Treehouse” project.

 download-4